-Bermuda will drop all Covid-19 restrictions on Nov.
-14. Visitors no longer need to show proof of vaccination, a negative Covid-19 test result or medical insurance that covers the duration of their stay.
+Bermuda dropped all Covid-19 restrictions in November 2022.
+Visitors no longer need to show proof of vaccination, a negative Covid-19 test result or medical insurance that covers the duration of their stay.
 The requirement to complete a travel authorization form prior to visiting has also been removed.
 Details and Covid-19 updates can be found on the Bermuda Tourism Authority's website.

 Safety First: Planner Musts for In-Person Meetings

 The return of in-person meetings is well underway, but Covid-19 remains a risk in group settings.
 Northstar Meetings Group's latest research report considers the complete range of health and safety services relevant to meetings of all sizes and types, and provides comprehensive insights as to the safety measures planners intend to implement.
 Download it here.

 The Canadian government allowed the vaccine mandate for international travelers to expire at the end of September 2022.
 Masks are no longer required on airplanes, random testing at airports has been eliminated and cruise ship